How much should you expect to pay for a cremation service in 2023?

-So, what should you expect to pay for a cremation service as we come towards the end of 2019?
-Are cremation prices going to go down in 2020 as more funeral homes install crematories?
-A simple cremation service costs between $800 and $3,000 today.
+So, what should you expect to pay for a cremation service in 2023?
+Are cremation prices going to go down as more funeral homes install crematories?
+A simple cremation service costs between $675 and $3,000 today.
 The disparity in this price range is largely due to which cremation service provider you select.
 All funeral homes have a basic cremation [direct cremation] on their General Price List (GPL).
-The price differs by the provider, often based upon their overhead and profit margins.
+The price differs by the provider, often based on their overhead and profit margins.

-As you can see some of the most populated cities have the lowest cremation prices.
-Prices tend to increase in rural areas, or where the cremation rate is lower than the national average.
+As you can see, some of the most populated cities have the lowest cremation prices.
+Prices tend to increase in rural areas, where the cremation rate is lower than the national average.
 Find your nearest DFS Memorials provider to locate cremation costs.

 What is the most popular cremation service?

 A direct cremation is a basic cremation without any funeral ceremony performed by the funeral home.
-The deceased is collected, cremated and the cremated remains returned directly to the family.
+The deceased is collected and cremated, and the cremated remains are returned directly to the family.
 This is also the most economical disposition option available.
-It is what families are asking for when they say “I just want a simple cremation…no fuss.”
+It is what families are asking for when they say, “I just want a simple cremation…no fuss.”

-From our survey with our DFS Memorials network of cremation providers, it is reported that 80% of cremations conducted are direct cremations in 2020.
+From our survey with our DFS Memorials network of cremation providers, it is reported that 80% of cremations conducted were direct cremations in 2022.
 Time magazine reported on how ‘Cremation Is Now Outpacing Traditional Burial’ with a case study from a funeral home in Boise, Idaho.
-Robert Boetticher, Jr., of Cloverdale Funeral Home, shared how when in mortuary school in the 1980s cremation was barely mentioned, and now the cases at his funeral home in Boise are 60% cremation cases.
+Robert Boetticher, Jr., of Cloverdale Funeral Home, shared how cremation was barely mentioned in mortuary school in the 1980s, and now the cases at his funeral home in Boise are 60% cremation cases.

 So, although the funeral profession does not want to embrace it, it seems that direct cremation services are the popular cremation choice for families today.

-How is the cremation trend impacting on cremation costs in 2020?
+How is the cremation trend impacting cremation costs in 2023?

 Are you happy to make cremation arrangements online?

 In order to be able to offer cremation at the most affordable price, some funeral homes have set up a separate cremation business, where they seek to increase volume while reducing overhead.
-Some of these cremation businesses offer an ‘online arrangement’ cremation price, as by enabling the consumer to complete all the information and payment online, this saves manpower for the cremation company.
+Some of these cremation businesses offer an ‘online arrangement’ cremation price, enabling the consumer to complete all the information and payment online.
+This saves manpower for the cremation company.